 Total: $2500 minimum

 Youtube ads are shown before or during a youtube video.
 They can be set to target as specific or as broad of an audience as needed and are easy to get started.
+Here is some numbers from our client Fortuna Visual Group, a sign installation company in New York City.

 Select the video to be showcased and upload it to the account from YouTube.
 It’s at this point one should consider the production costs which run from as low as free, if done independently, or up to $500 if outsourced to a contractor or video production company.